maliahavlicek/what2do2day/README.md

 | _id     	| ObjectId  	| unique identifier 	| None            	|               	|
 | country 	| String    	| Country's name    	| None            	| to lower      	|

 The ObjectId for a country is stored in an address.
-It's used to populate the address collection country drop down menu.
+It's used to populate the address collection country drop-down menu.

 #### Events
 Events are one of the more complex data structures in What2do2day.
 An event has cross references to places, addresses, activities, and users and has some data attributed by a call to google maps api: